Jeshi: Career

 Jeshi released his debut studio album, Universal Credit, in May 2022.
-The album is titled in reference to the universal credit policy, an Conservative Party-led overhaul of the British benefits system.
+The album is titled in reference to the universal credit policy, a Conservative Party-led overhaul of the British benefits system.
 The universal credit policy has been criticised for exacerbating inequality.
 The album was described by reviewers as political, with subject matter ranging from partying to suicide and council housing maintenance.
 Jeshi has described his choice of title as a way to "give power to words that often carry a negative weight for a lot of people".
 The album's cover art depicts Jeshi receiving an oversized cheque for £324.84, a direct reference to the amount of money given to him monthly while being on Universal Credit and writing the album at the time.

 The music video for his track "3210" won the award for Best Independent Video at the AIM Independent Music Awards in 2022 and received a nomination for UK Music Video Awards.